How to spend the summer holiday in Germany

 Germans might be known for spending their vacation days outside the country, preferably on some beach.
-And yet there are many extraordinary destinations within Germany’s borders for spending your summer holiday in 2021.
+And yet there are many extraordinary destinations within Germany’s borders for spending your summer holiday.
 Whether it’s travel or budget restrictions keeping you in the country this year, let these travel tips for relaxing nature spots and exciting city trips inspire your planning!

 Germany may be densely populated, and yet the country’s 16 states offer plenty of opportunities to relax in the countryside where you can experience distinct natural features, pursue many outdoor activities in impressive surroundings and marvel at the scenery which often makes you forget you’re in Germany.

 Sure, you’ve heard of the White Cliffs of Dover, but Germany has the next best thing: Jasmund National Park.
 On Rugen, Germany’s largest island and situated in the Baltic Sea, you’ll find chalk cliffs towering 118 meters in height.
 The impressive sight isn’t the island’s only attraction by far: Rugen allows for wind and kite surfing and has plenty of attractive beaches or swimming in summer.
 Hike or bike around the island, sample the very north German cuisine heavy in local fish, breathe the fresh atlantic air and treat yourself to one of the wellness offers.

 Switzerland is of course known for the Swiss Alps.
 Germany’s mountains might not rival these peaks in height, but they’re nonetheless stunning and resemble the Swiss scenery so closely that you’ll find more than one spot nicknamed Switzerland in Germany: Saxon Switzerland, Franconian Switzerland, Markish Switzerland or Holstein Switzerland.
 These destinations in Saxony, Brandenburg, Franconia or Schleswig-Holstein are perfect for panoramic hikes or demanding rock-climbing.